th0Rn4Do/node-meme-scraper/indexjsversion20230508.md

 // This finds the first substring containing the 1st URL const firstImagesExtendedUrl = data.slice( positionOf1stImageUrl,
-  positionOf1stImageUrl + 200,
+  positionOf1stImageUrl + 120,
 );

 console.log('the firstImagesExtendedUrl is: ' + firstImagesExtendedUrl);

-// This removes the "<img src" and keeps the rest after the URL const temporaryfirstImagesUrl = firstImagesExtendedUrl.slice(22, 200);
+// This removes the "<img src" and keeps the rest after the URL const temporaryfirstImagesUrl = firstImagesExtendedUrl.slice(20, 120);

 console.log('the temporaryfirstImagesUrl is: ' + temporaryfirstImagesUrl);

 // console.log(temporaryfirstImagesUrl);

-// This findes the exact position of the http and the first space ' '. const positionOf1stHttpInImageUrl = temporaryfirstImagesUrl.indexOf('http');
+// This findes the exact position of the http and the first space ' '. const positionOf1stHttpInImageUrl = temporaryfirstImagesUrl.indexOf('https');
 const positionOf1stSpaceInImageUrl = temporaryfirstImagesUrl.indexOf(
   '"',
   positionOf1stHttpInImageUrl,